-A. Candidacy
+A. Candidacy:

-i.
-The candidate should be of at least 21 years of age to live in the monastery.
-An upper limit for the age of a candidate should be 40-45 years of age.
-Exceptions to the latter can be made at the discretion of the vocation committee.

-ii.
-Men being considered for the candidacy shall be interviewed by the vocation director, the novicemaster and the abbot before being accepted.

-iii.
-No candidate shall be considered until he has finished at least a high school education. iv.
-The period of candidacy shall last three months and with the abbot's discretion may be slightly extended but should not exceed more than a total of six months.

-v.
-The vocation director is responsible for the candidate during his candidacy.
+- i.
+Normally, men being considered for the candidacy shall be interviewed by the vocation director, the novicemaster and the abbot before being accepted. - ii.
+No candidate shall be considered until he has finished at least a high school education. - iii.
+The vocation director is responsible for the candidate during his candidacy. - iv.

-vi.
-The candidate shall live in the formation area of the monastery vii.
 Normally the candidate will be involved in some work of the monastery.